eonil/Swift3CompilerASTDumpSymbolicExpression.swift/README.md

 Hoon H.

 Provides parsing of s-expr code produced by `swiftc -dump-ast` command.
-This just pases s-expr, and doesn't analyze it further.
+This just parses s-expr, and doesn't analyze it further.

 License
 -------